-Brand Book / Brand Board: Definition, challenges, and explanations
+Brand Book / Brand Board: Definition, challenges and explanations

-What is a Brand Book/Brand Board?
+What is a Brand Book / Brand Board?

-The Brand Book also improves team productivity by reducing back-and-forth communication related to corrections to graphic elements, and helps build a professional and credible image.
+The Brand Book also improves team productivity by reducing the back-and-forth associated with corrections to the use of graphic elements, and helps build a professional and credible image.

-How does the Brand Book/Brand Board work in practice?
+How does the Brand Book / Brand Board work in practice?

-Marketing teams, graphic designers, designers, and partners refer to the Brand Book to ensure that all visual creations comply with established standards.
+Marketing teams, graphic designers, designers and partners refer to the Brand Book to ensure that all visual creations comply with established standards.
 This guide sometimes evolves over time to adapt to the needs and evolution of the brand.

-What are the advantages and disadvantages of the Brand Book/Brand Board?
+What are the advantages and disadvantages of the Brand Book / Brand Board?

 Advantages: